 Make your 33Shake Pre and Post Workout Shakes with almond, hemp, or oat milk to max out your plant-powered nutrition hit without sacrificing any of the luxurious taste

 The alternative milk sector is booming as more and more folks swap out their dairy for a better alternative so tracking down hemp, soy, almond or oat milk is now no longer a chore involving a clandestine trek to the one random health food store in 100 miles for a shady deal with some beirdie weirdie in sandals with a ‘creative’ approach to hygiene.

 Nope, all you have to do now is take your pick from the supermarket shelf.
 Much easier.

 Look on the ingredient labels for almond milk and you’ll find the ingredients are, basically, water and almonds.
 If you’ve got a reasonably powered blender at home you can easily make your own almond milk by putting water and almonds in the blender, blitzing for 30 seconds and… that’s it, you’re done!

 Plenty of almond milk recipes go on about straining it through cheesecloth and all manner of assorted hassle, but life is really too short for that.
 Go for approx 5 almonds per cup of water, blitz, pour and you’re sorted.

-Swapping out cheese is probably the toughest challenge anyone moving away from dairy faces, but even this is getting way easier nowadays with major sandwich chains like Pret a Manger offering right tasty non-cheese vegetarian sarnies based around hummus, avocado, etc, and even mainstream restaurant chains like Pizza Express firing out non-cheese pizzas as demand booms.
+Swapping out cheese is probably the toughest challenge anyone moving away from dairy faces, but even this is getting way easier nowadays with major sandwich chains like Pret a Manger offering tasty non-cheese vegetarian sarnies based around hummus, avocado, etc, and even mainstream restaurants like Pizza Express firing out non-cheese pizzas as demand booms.